 After a rear end collision, it is important to seek medical attention.
 This both helps any potential legal case and helps identify any injuries that may not be readily apparent.
 Anyone in an accident, especially if they were stopped when hit from behind or hit at a high speed, should see a doctor but also remain watchful and report any unusual or troubling symptoms to their physician immediately.

 If you have been involved in a rear end accident, you probably have a lot of questions.
-The experienced, knowledgeable attorneys at The Law Offices of Alan Levar can answer them.
+The experienced, knowledgeable car accident attorneys at The Law Offices of Alan Levar can answer them.
 We will help you navigate the complex legal system so that you are fairly represented and you get the compensation you deserve.
 Contact us at 888-220-7068 or visit our website to learn more.
 Don’t wait; call today.